-Install and setup Robocorp Lab
+Install Robocorp's RPA software - Robocorp Lab

 To build, test, and run your robot, you decide to use Robocorp Lab, because you heard that it offers everything you need to create software robots in one simple package, using human-readable syntax.
 It's a full Integrated Development Environment (IDE), and free to use!